Home Hands-on DDD and Event Sourcing [3/6]: Domain events and Event Sourcing

 Although they look similar, Domain and Integration events serve different purposes and operate at different scopes.

 • Domain Events: Trigger reactions within the same bounded context.
-They usually use in-memory synchronous dispatching (e.g., calling handlers inside the same process).
+They usually use in-memory synchronous dispatch (e.g., calling handlers inside the same process).

 • Integration Events: Trigger reactions across different bounded contexts or external systems, and are typically handled asynchronously using a messaging infrastructure.
 Since they fan out across service boundaries, they require decoupling and tolerate non-deterministic response times.